reedrosser/doh/README.md

 ## Configuration

 The Express server needs access to stock data csv files in order to provide them to D'oh.
-Update the config.js file with the paths to your stock data files in .csv format.
+Drop any CSV files into src/assets/CSVs.

 ## Deployment